nmerovingian/FreeSim/README.md

 The authors have provided a Colab notebook tutorials for voltammetry simulation from scratch.
 Users interested in learning, applying and advancing voltammetry simulations should try to run and understand simulations.

 A Google Colab  [Notebook](https://colab.research.google.com/drive/1dv3ZKD5io7FAsoq-KWWVFZOnAWLW5cnT?usp=sharing) is provided with the following sections
-1. My first voltammetry simulation!
+* My first voltammetry simulation!
 Linear diffusion, Nernst equation and reproducing the famous RuHex experiment.
+  * Simulator: Voltammetry simulation with linear diffusion and Nernst equation boundary condition
+  * Exercise: Simulate RuHex reduction and compare with experiment
+  * Validation: Validating simulation results with specific equations on peak flux, peak potential, half-wave potential, and peak-to-peak separation
 2. Butler-Volmer Equation and Electrochemical Reversibility
 3. Spherical Electrode
 4. Chronoamperometry at at microdisk electrode (2D Simulation)